seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 ### SCENE I. London.
 The palace.

-*Enter KING HENRY, the COUNTESS of WESTMORELAND, and LADY WENDY BLUNT*
+*Enter KING HENRY, the EARL of WESTMORELAND, and SIR WALTER BLUNT*

 **KING HENRY IV**
 So shaken as we are, so wan with care,